shikelong/remnote-plugin-excalidraw/README.md

 1. To create a new Excalidraw board in RemNote, simply type the slash command `/excalidraw`.
 2. Let your creativity take over!
 Start drawing! 🎨
+3. You can open the excalidraw board in popup by clicking the button on the top-right area.
-3. Have an existing `.excalidraw` file?
+4. Have an existing `.excalidraw` file?
 Import it easily using the `Open` menu in the left area. 📁
-4. This plugin also supports features such as `export`, `view mode`, and `save to image`.
+5. This plugin also supports features such as `export`, `view mode`, and `save to image`.
-5. How to add libraries: you can download libraries file then click on `Open` button in library sidebar to import it to the excalidraw component.
+6. How to add libraries: you can download libraries file then click on `Open` button in library sidebar to import it to the excalidraw component.
    - **Note:** you can't add excalidraw libs to this plugin by clicking `Add to Excalidraw` button on `https:libraries.excalidraw.com/` now.

 ## Options 🛠️